Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 If you are traveling with a group larger than 110 people, you will need to break the group into smaller parts and make a reservation for each individually.

-While booking your tickets, you will be taken to a screen and told you to have a pending reservation that they will hold for 20 minutes.
+While booking your tickets, you will be taken to a screen and told you have a pending reservation that they will hold for 20 minutes.

 If you have never made a reservation on this system before, click on the link that says: Complete My Reservation so you can provide information about your group.